Brofaces/rnoc/README.md

 * Disable pages which aren't relevant!
 * Be the most professional nerd in your IT organization!

-(C) 2012 - Tim Bielawa, Andrew Butcher, Alex Chvatal
+Copyright (C) 2012 - Tim Bielawa, Andrew Butcher, Alex Chvatal